 2022 State Legislative Sessions: An Overview on Chemical Abortion

 As pro-life laws continue to advance in many states, the abortion industry is searching for ways to circumvent them.
 One of their preferred methods of doing this is by promoting risky, do-it-yourself chemical abortions.
-Efforts to make chemical abortions widely available to women via telemedicine and the mail have been ramping up, even as the U.S. Supreme Court’s consequential decision in Dobbs v.
-Jackson Women’s Health Organization, which could overturn Roe v.
-Wade and return jurisdiction over abortion legislation to the states, draws closer.
+Efforts to make chemical abortions widely available to women via telemedicine and the mail have been ramping up, especially since the U.S. Supreme Court handed down its decision in Dobbs v.
+Jackson Women’s Health Organization, which overturned Roe v.
+Wade and returned jurisdiction over abortion legislation to the state legislatures and Congress.
 These circumstances make state-level safety regulations for chemical abortion especially urgent.
 Thankfully, state legislators across the country are responding to this need introducing legislation to protect women and unborn children from chemical abortion or at least minimize the dangers for women.

 Chemical abortion (often referred to by the euphemistic names “self-managed” and “medical” abortion), is a two-pill regimen consisting of abortion-inducing drug mifepristone (Mifeprex®; also known as RU-486 or simply “the abortion pill”) and misoprostol (Cytotec®).
 Chemical abortion is favored by the abortion industry because of its low overhead compared to surgical abortion and its ability to be performed anywhere.
 However, this abortion method is particularly hazardous to women, often leaving them to endure the trauma of abortion alone in their bathrooms, with little to no support or medical follow-up.
 Between 2000 and 2021, 4,471 adverse events related to chemical abortions were voluntarily reported to the U.S. Food and Drug Administration (FDA), including 26 maternal deaths.